hanjingo/doc/AI/ml.md

    - $\beta$: trend smoothing factor ($0 < \beta < 1$)
    - $c_{t}$: seasonal component at time $t$
    - $\gamma$: seasonal smoothing parameter ($0 < \gamma < 1$)

 ---

+## Deep Reinforcement Learning

+Deep Reinforcement Learning (DRL) is the crucial fusion of two powerful artificial intelligence fields: deep neural networks and reinforcement learning.
+By combining the benefits of data-driven neural networks and intelligent decision-making, it has sparked an evolutionary change that crosses traditional boundaries

+---